 2. Slide Along on a Horse-Drawn Sleigh

-Something the whole family can enjoy, keep warm under a blanket for a peaceful ride in a horse-drawn sleigh.
+Keep warm under a blanket for a peaceful ride in a horse-drawn sleigh, an experience the whole family can enjoy.
 Available in both Banff and Lake Louise, a sleigh ride slows down the pace as you take in the scenery, breathe in the crisp air, and spend time with your loved ones.
-Be sure to check the weather and dress warmly with a hat, scarf, and mitts.
+Plan ahead, check the weather and dress warmly with a hat, scarf, and mitts.

 3. Go for a Fresh Air Picnic

-Traditionally a day gathered around the tree indoors, indulging in all the good food life has to offer, a nice tradition to adopt is time spent in the fresh air.
-Take your tradition up a notch and take food with you for an outdoor picnic, complete with sandwiches, jerky and a hot beverage.
-Some of our favourite spots include a hike up Tunnel Mountain, snowshoe to Sundance Canyon or, for a much longer day, ski tour to Boom or Rockbound Lake.
-Stock up on supplies in Banff at Nesters Market or IGA, or in Lake Louise at Village Market.
+Traditionally Christmas is a day gathered around the tree indoors, indulging in all the good food life has to offer - but why not adopt a refreshing tradition of time spent outdoors?
+Take your tradition up a notch and take food with you for an outdoor picnic - don't forget the hot chocolate!
+Try hiking Tunnel Mountain, snowshoeing around Lake Louise or, for a much longer day, ski touring to Boom or Rockbound Lake.
+Stock up on supplies in Banff at Nesters Market or IGA, or in Lake Louise at the Village Market.

 A few rinks in Banff and Lake Louise are lit at night, making for the most magical skating experience imaginable.
 With Christmas lights twinkling (not to mention stars sparkling above!), you’ll instantly fall in love with this new tradition.
-Warm-up by the open fires when your toes start to tingle.
 When you’re ready to unlace your skates, head in for a well-deserved hot chocolate or a coffee with liqueur.
 And don’t forget the whipped cream!